clojurebridge-minneapolis/installfest/docs/concurrency.md

 1. Create a new message record using the `name` and `message` provided by the user.
-1. Add this new message record to the front of the chat history.
+1. Add this new message record to the beginning of the chat history.
-1. If the conversation contains more messages than what the `limit` specifies, then remove the excess entries from the tail of the list.
+1. If the conversation contains more messages than what the `limit` specifies, then remove the excess entries from the end of the list.
 1. Increment the `total` counter for the conversation.
 1. Find the message count for the user, and increment that too.

+### Correctness and Consistency
+Before we attempt to solve this problem, we should describe the behavior and the results of a *correct* solution.
+For example:
+* When I post a message to the conversation, my message should be the first in the list.
+* When users see the conversation the information must be *consistent*.
+ * The conversation must never contain more messages than it's limit.
+ * The `total` should be equal to the sum of the per-user counters in `counts`.
+ * The `total` should be equal to or greater than number of messages present.

+What does consistency mean?
+The algorithm described above lists several steps each of which updates a different attribute of the conversation.
+Messages are added and possibly removed, counters are incremented, etc.  If you were to peek at the conversation while the changes were in progress, or if the changes failed part way through, you might see numbers that didn't add up or not see the message that was just received.
+We need to ensure the program doesn't show inconsistent data to the users.
+For a non-critical application, like a chat system, this may seem overblown.
+However in software handling monetary exchanges, or the transfer of in-game assets, ensuring that data remains consistent is critically important.

 ## Attempt #1: Basic Mutable Data
 ### Constructing the database
-In order to illustrate some of the differences in how mutable and immutable data types are used, this example will build a conversation database using Java's basic, mutable `HashMap` and `LinkedList` classes rather than Clojure's native, immutable, persistent maps, lists, and vectors.
+In order to illustrate some of the differences in how mutable and immutable data types are used, this example will build a conversation database using Java's basic, mutable `HashMap` and `LinkedList` classes rather than Clojure's standard immutable maps, lists, and vectors.
 Because this example uses specific Java classes, Clojure's _Java interop_ support is used to create and interact with these native Java classes and objects.